xow/autotrader/SPEC.md

 ## Implementation Details

-- The bot will be built using a programming language such as Python or Node.js.
+- The bot will be built using Python with TensorFlow for the neural network implementation.
-- The machine learning algorithm will be implemented using a library such as TensorFlow or PyTorch.
+- The machine learning model will support checkpointing and model saving/loading capabilities.
+- Training data will be continuously saved to files (CSV/JSON format) with timestamps for data integrity.
+- Model weights and training state will be saved at regular intervals using TensorFlow's checkpoint system.
+- The system will include a resume functionality that can load previous training data and model states.
 - The data ingestion module will utilize APIs provided by BTCMarkets to retrieve live market data.
+- Error handling and logging will be implemented to ensure robust long-term operation.
+- The bot will include configurable training parameters (learning rate, batch size, save intervals, etc.).